jackkarb/couch-angular/README.md

-This is not the Amgular Seed
+This is not the Angular Seed, It is just me playing with Angular and Couch a beautiful combination...